lava/firelight/README.md

     to query the current renderer state in JSON format and a `/control` endpoint to set it in the same format.

+Or, in a graphical

+               ws2811                 domain socket              Control                    ???
+    hardware <--------> controller  <---------------> renderer <------------> server <------------> user

+                    firelight-daemon                   (lib)              firelight-rest      (e.g.) homeassistant

-The daemon is generic enough that it should be possible to use it in other applications without modification.
-However, it can currently only run on a Raspberry PI because it needs to know the model-specific memory offset of the video core memory and the DMA controller.
+The daemon can only run on a Raspberry PI because it needs to know the model-specific memory offset of the video core memory and the DMA controller.

-The server is a bit more specialized and internally spawns a rendering thread that continually renders the RGB light values according to the current state and sends them to the daemon.
+The server internally spawns a rendering thread that continually renders the RGB light values according to the current state and sends them to the daemon.
+The `debug-shell` binary can be used to just run the renderer without a web server.

 Currently, two effect modes are supported by the renderer: A `static` mode that displays a constant color, and a `fire` mode that renders a roughly